PhaserEditor2D/PhaserEditor/docs/update.rst

 As we said, the update is done automatically.
 Each time the editor starts it looks for updates, if there are updates available then it will ask confirmation to install them.

-However you can check for updates at any time manually, just click on ``Help > Check for Updates``.
+However, you can check for updates at any time manually, just click on ``Help > Check for Updates``.

 The installing of the updates is straightforward, it will show the new plugins to be installed/updates and the license of them.
-Just press OK to everything.
+Just press **OK** for everything.

-If you find any issue please `contact with us <https://github.com/PhaserEditor2D/PhaserEditor/issues>`_ .
+If you find any issue please `contact us <https://github.com/PhaserEditor2D/PhaserEditor/issues>` _.

 Upgrade
 -------